daominh/optimizeImages/README.md

 ## How to use

-- Clone the project and `npm i`
+- Clone the project and `npm install`
-- Put original images in _src_ directory.
+- Put original images in `./src` directory.
 - `npm run start` to optimize and compress images
-- The result will be output in _optimized_ directory
+- The result will be output in `./optimized` directory